WVAU: The Constitution

 Rack reviews

-Every single album on the rack is reviewed by either an Ass MD or its submitter.
+Every single album on the rack is reviewed by either a music staffer or its submitter.
 This may mean that a review isn’t as positive/accurate as you may want it to be.
 You can do something about it!
 Submit your own counter review to the Music Directors and they will evaluate it and put it on the album as a response to the original review.
 It is a great way to get your voice heard.